formkit/docs-content/inputs/datepicker.md

 FormKit uses a unique masking solution to allow users to type dates into the datepicker input (while limiting the available options to only valid values) or select their date via a calendar input.
 ### Dual entry

-By default users can click or tab into any of the "parts" of the displayed date (month, date year etc) in the text input and type their desired value.
+- **Text entry** - By default, users can click or tab into any of the "parts" of the displayed date (month, date, year, etc.) in the text input and type their desired value.
 Matching values will be displayed with automatic completion.
-In addition to typing the value of each segment of the date, users can hit the up arrow/down arrow keys to cycle through available options for each segment.
+In addition to typing, users can hit the up/down arrow keys to cycle through available options for each segment.

-By clicking the "calendar" icon to the right of the input, users can also display a calendar popup to select their date visually.
+- **Picker entry** - By clicking the "calendar" icon to the right of the input, users can also display a calendar popup to select their date visually:

 ::Example
 ---